BENJAMIN HOWARD BAKER

 And even in the field of athletics, Howard Baker’s skills weren’t limited to jumping.
 He won the discus event at the 1920 Northern Counties Championship and the 120 yards hurdles at the same championships in 1921 and also competed in javelin and shot putt for his club.

-An ankle injury suffered when on mine-sweeping duty on a Q boat during his time in the Navy in WW1 forced a position change in football and he became a goalkeeper.
+An ankle injury suffered when on mine-sweeping duty on a Q boat during his time in the Navy in the 1st World War forced a position change in football and he became a goalkeeper.
 But the change of role, rather than proving a setback, led to Howard Baker being even more successful.

-His previous experience as an outfield player gave Howard Baker the ability and confidence to come out of his area, a rarity among goalkeepers of the time and he also possessed a prodigious throw and kick enabling him to start his team’s attacks.
+His previous experience as an outfield player gave Howard Baker the ability and confidence to come out of his area, a rarity among goalkeepers of the time and he also possessed prodigious throws and kicks enabling him to start his team’s attacks.

 Whilst making his mark with top flight clubs he continued his amateur career, leaving Northern Nomads (with whom he had won the Welsh Amateur Cup) to join the famous Corinthian F.C.